 For information on the exciting books published by IPTD alumni authors, see our Recent IPTD Alumni Books.

 C. Tova Markenson is a postdoctoral fellow at the Center for Research on Antisemitism at the Technische Universität Berlin.
 She recently received the Edna Aizenberg Research Award from the Latin American Jewish Studies Association to support her book project on performances of gender, sexuality, and Jewish migration.

 Lisa Kelly is the Assistant Director of Academic Support and Retention at the University of Iowa.

-Grace Kessler McMunn will complete her postdoctoral position in the department of Jewish Studies at Duke University in August 2020.
-She begins a tenure-track position as Assistant Professor of Theater at Columbia College Chicago in the fall of 2020.
+Grace Kessler McMunn completed her postdoctoral position in the department of Jewish Studies at Duke University in August 2020.
+She began a tenure-track position as Assistant Professor of Theater at Columbia College Chicago in the fall of 2020.

 Amy Swanson is Assistant Professor of Dance at Colgate University.
 Her writing may be found in Conversations Across the Field of Dance Studies and Critical African Studies.
 Her current book project examines contemporary dance in Senegal, transnational circulation, and gender and sexuality.

 Class of 2018

 Jessica Hinds-Bond is a freelance scholarly editor and indexer.
 She is also the Russian Federation regional managing editor for TheTheatreTimes.com.